IoannisNasios/sentinel-landslide-cls/README.md

 #### **Ensemble Predictions**
-Run the following notebook to ensemble predictions of individual models
+After successfully running the training notebooks, execute the following notebook to ensemble the model predictions.
+This step combines outputs from all trained models to generate the final predictions.
+(Generates submission file: Landslide_Class_S2S1_ensembleAVGv101820313337394446_THRESH0.49b.csv)
 [Ensemble](Landslide_Class_S2S1_ensembleG.ipynb)

-#### **Extra notebook**
+#### **Extra notebook - Inference**
-Use the following notebook to any similar test dataset to get new estimations provided that trained model weights are in the model weights directory.
+To generate landslide predictions on any test dataset, use the following notebook.
+Ensure that all trained model weights are placed in the weights directory.
+This notebook is designed for inference only, it loads the pre-trained models, runs predictions on the input data, and performs ensembling to produce the final output.
+(Create solution output: AVG5THRESH0.49.csv for competition test data).
 [New test predictions](landslide-class-inf6nooof.ipynb)